HarshaVardhanNaiduGangavarapu/vault-velocitylimits/README.md

 # vault-velocitylimits
-This is an Engineering Home Task project for Vault's Senior Backend Engineer Role.
+This is a project created for Vault's Senior Backend Engineer Role as part of the Engineering Home Task.
+The project aims to apply Velocity Limits to vault customers accounts and accept or decline fund loading transactions based on limits.

 ## Author
 * Harshavardhan Naidu Gangavarapu